schmxtz/jptranscription/README.md

 Since some sound-combinations include shorter sounds/sound-combinations that might be pronounced differently, I'll start looking for a match starting from the longest possible substring.

+I'm using the Wikipedia [Wiktionary](https://de.wiktionary.org/) as a lookup table for most German words.
+It has as an IPA entry for most of them.
+Then each word is transcribed into Katakana using the IPA sounds.

 > [!NOTE]
 > Pronunciation remarks for Japanese speakers: